-In total, the Schüco Group offers around 160 system solutions for windows, doors, façades, sliding systems, sun shading, increased to 100%, and Schüco Japan K.K. ventilation and fire protection, which are all available in a number of different versions.
-This includes around 50 different fabrication machines as well as planning. drawing, calculation and project management software.
+In total, the Schüco Group offers around 160 system solutions for windows, doors, façades, sliding systems, sun shading, all available in a number of different versions.
+This includes around 50 different fabrication machines as well as planning, drawing, calculation and project management software.
 Comprehensive and diverse customer training is also included in the services offered.